-it weighs 650 pounds. it's comes in three sizes: 2', 3' and handicap accessible. in-swing design is virtually entrapment proof. three schlage b660 deadbolts make the shelter a walk-in safe. it locks from the inside with four 1-1/2" solid steel pins. it was impacted four times with 2x4s travelling 100mph, one directly on a deadbolt. after testing, it opened and shut perfectly, the deadbolt operated flawlessly. according to Intertek, it's only the second door to remain operable after their testing.
+it weighs 650 pounds. it's comes in three sizes: 2', 3', handicap accessible. in-swing design is virtually entrapment proof. three schlage b660 deadbolts make the shelter a walk-in safe. it locks from the inside with four 1-1/2" solid steel pins. according to Intertek, it's only the second door to remain operable after their testing. standard on our shelters, but can be installed virtually anywhere—concrete shelters, gun room, man cave, walk-in closet, workshop, etc.

 most companies anchor their shelters with common wedge anchors—great for bolting shelves and park benches to concrete. we tirelessly searched for a better anchoring solution for your family. we found anchors developed to meet the strict shear, tensile and seismic requirements of hydroelectric dams, ski lifts and power plants.